-Phishing attacks are a method whereby fraudsters try to steal user's credentials - user names, passwords, bank accounts, credit card numbers, and so on - via technical means and by social engineering.
-A typical phishing attack would involve a message (e.g., email) sent to a user, purporting to be from a legitimate entity like a bank; the message would try to convince the user to follow a URL to the phisher's web site.
-At this web site - which is the focus of this paper - the phisher visually mimics the real web site, and will save and later exploit the sensitive information sent to that web site by the user/victim.
+Phishing attacks are a method whereby fraudsters try to steal user's credentials - user names, passwords, bank accounts, credit card numbers, and so on - via technical means and by social engineering [6].
+Typical phishing attacks involve a message (e.g., email) sent to a user, purporting to be from a legitimate entity like a bank; the message would try to convince the user to follow a URL to the phisher's web site.
+At this web site, the phisher visually mimics the real web site, and will save and later exploit the sensitive information sent to that fake web site by the user/victim.